UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/grid_printer.txt

 A function with two parameters
 -------------------------------

-Write a function that draws a similar grid with a specified number of rows and three columns.
+Write a function that draws a similar grid with a specified number of rows and columns, and each cell a given size.

 for example,  ``print_grid2(3,4)`` results in::